 - Great for the beach area

-Best Location to Install an Anchor on a Pontoon Boat
+Best Location to Install an Anchor on Your Boat

 When it comes to anchoring the pontoon boat, it is not much different than any other ship.